 Tropics 101 Infographics: What To Know During Hurricane Season | Weather.com

-Whether you live near the coast or have tropical vacation plans, it’s important to refresh your tropics knowledge during hurricane season.
+Whether you live near the coast or have tropical vacation plans, it’s important to refresh your tropics knowledge as this hurricane season shifts into high gear.
 Here are some catch-all infographics of the most important tropical tidbits you should know.

 Tropics Terminology: What You Need To Know